mohan8git/CNN/README.md

 It mainly focuses on the implementation part of the CNN.
 If you are into the application part of the CNN then just for it.

+If you want to practise the application part of the CNN then go for the colab given by google or jupyter notebook.